Marshall’s Temperance Hotel, Shrewsbury

 An 1882 town plan of Shrewsbury shows that the front of the Chapel was set back from the fronts of the buildings on either side.
 A photograph of the Chapel that I have found recently in the Shropshire Archives (reproduced here with their kind permission) shows the start of the left hand side of the hotel exactly as in my photograph, and also shows the railings alongside the footpath.

 Research by the Historic Environment Section at Shropshire Council suggests that the front of 18, Castle Gates, and possibly also number 19, were demolished and rebuilt in the early 1900s perhaps to accommodate widening of the road.
 The building is now Grade II listed.
-Click here to read the full details of the listing on the English Heritage Images of England web site.
+Click here to read the full details of the listing on the Historic England web site.

 .....
 And Now

-Occupying the first, second and third floors, 18, Castle Gates is still in use as an hotel, now known as the Lucroft Hotel.
-The present owner, Christel Nielsen, and her husband are progressively upgrading the rooms to provide modern, comfortable facilities.
+Occupying the first, second and third floors, 18, Castle Gates was, in recent times, still in use as bed and breakfast accommodation, known as the Lucroft Hotel.
+The proprietors had progressively upgraded the rooms to provide modern, comfortable facilities.

 The Mystery Sketch